hrydgard/ppsspp-site/docs/reference/ios-support.md

 Sometime in April-May 2024, Apple changed their App Store policy to allow emulator apps in the App Store.
 This finally made it possible to [release](/news/live-on-app-store) an official iOS version of PPSSPP!

 This also means that going forward, the iOS version will be prioritized about as highly as the Android and PC versions for features and performance work.
+However - updates may be delayed, sometimes severely, due to Apple's rather unpredicatable review process.

 ## Limitations